 Making your dog aware of the boat and the sea is the most crucial task.
 He should know the surface area where he is allowed to roam.
 Before taking off, you need to ensure your dog understands the boundaries.
 Give the dog a little tour and a chance to get on the boat and get used to their surroundings.

 Better safe than sorry!
 Help your dog adjust before you set sail.
 Dogs can be high-strung and restless.
 They also may have trouble adjusting to the motion of the boat.
 Start with a slow spin and watch for how your dog reacts.
 If your dog is too nervous, then a boat trip may not be the best choice.

 2. HEALTHY SNACK

 Sailing can be exhausting for a dog.
 Exposure to direct sunlight can be draining.
 Make sure your dog has shady space and plenty of drinking water so he won’t get dehydrated.
 Healthy food and snacks should be carried in an airtight container so that it remains fresh.

-Choosing the right life jacket depends on various factors involving tides, climate, etc. Never underestimate the sea and make sure that your dog has his life jacket on all the time while sailing.
-The waves are strong and powerful, so the life jacket should fit properly so that it does not come off while the dog is swimming.
+Choosing the right life jacket depends on various factors involving tides, climate, etc. Never underestimate the sea, and make sure that your dog has his life jacket on all the time while sailing.
+The waves are strong and powerful, so the life jacket should fit properly to not come off while the dog is swimming.

 4. HOPPING IN AND OUT